weingrill/RoboTel/docs/manual.rst

 The selector switch (1-15) enables the individual components on the telescope.
 It is advised to leave the manual switch in "OFF" position, while turning the selector.
-Moving the selector fast in manual operation may cause drive errors.
+Turning the selector in manual operation may cause drive errors.
 If not otherwise noted, these general rules apply for all selections:
 * "ENABLE" enables the drive.
 Pressing "ENABLE" a second time disables the drive.
 * "RESET" resets the drive or error.